-Minimum free a ea = 50,000 BTUH x 1 sq. in. / 2000 BTUH = 25 sq. in.
+Minimum free area = 50,000 BTUH x 1 so q. in. / 2000 BTUH = 25 sq. in.

 These openings connect directly with the outdoors through a ventilated attic, a ventilated crawl space, or through an outside wall.

 Consult the local codes of your area for specific ventilation and combustion air requirements.